Anything (Culture Beat song): Chart performance

-"Anything" was a major hit in many countries, particularly in Austria, Denmark, France and Spain where it reached number three and four, respectively, and in the UK, where the song peaked at number five in its first week at the UK Singles Chart, on January 9, 1994.
-It spent two weeks at that position, while peaking at number two on the UK Dance Singles Chart.
-However, it also achieved a great success in the other countries in which it was released, such as Switzerland (7) and the Netherlands (4).
-"Anything" also entered the top 20 in Finland (12), Italy (15) and Sweden (15).
-On the Eurochart Hot 100, it debuted at number 22 on 15 January and peaked three weeks later at four.
-And it topped the European Dance Radio Chart.
-Outside Europe, the song charted at number three in Israel, number six on the RPM Dance/Urban chart in Canada, number seven on the Billboard Hot Dance Club Play chart in the US and number 12 in Australia.

-"Anything" was awarded with a gold record in Australia and Germany, after 35,000 and 250,000 singles were sold.
+"Anything" was a chart success in many countries, particularly in Austria, Denmark, France and Spain where it reached the top five, and in the UK, where the song peaked at number five during its first week on the UK Singles Chart, on 9 January 1994; It spent two weeks at that position and reached number two on the Music Week Dance Singles chart in the same period.
+"Anything" also entered the top 20 in Finland, Italy, the Netherlands, Sweden and Switzerland.
+On the Eurochart Hot 100, it peaked at number four during its fourth week on the chart, on 5 February.
+Outside Europe, the single charted at number six on Canada's RPM Dance chart, number seven on the US Billboard Dance Club Play chart and number 12 in Australia.
+"Anything" was awarded with a gold record in Australia and Germany, after 35,000 and 250,000 units were shipped, respectively.

 Airplay

-"Anything" entered the European airplay chart Border Breakers at number 20 on 8 January 1994 due to crossover airplay in West Central- and South-European regions and peaked at number four on 22 January.
+"Anything" peaked at number one on the European Dance Radio Chart, becoming the most-played dance song on European radio in the week of 15 January 1994.
+It also entered the European airplay chart Border Breakers at number 20 on 8 January 1994 due to crossover airplay in West Central- and South-European regions and peaked at number four on 22 January.

 Music video

-The accompanying music video for "Anything" was directed by Swedish-based director Matt Broadley.
-It was filmed in London and received heavy rotation on MTV Europe in February 1994.
+The music video for "Anything" was directed by Swedish-based director Matt Broadley and produced by Apollon Bild&Film.
+It was filmed in London on 9th November 1993 and received heavy rotation on MTV Europe in February 1994.